OTEGLOBE

-OTEGLOBE is an Athens-based network backbone operator offering telecommunication services to carriers, ISPs and business customers in Southern Europe.
-The organisation is a whole-owned subsidiary of OTE, the main Greek telecommunications provider.
+OTEGLOBE was an Athens-based network backbone operator offering telecommunication services to carriers, ISPs and business customers in Southern Europe.
+The organisation was a whole-owned subsidiary of OTE, the main Greek telecommunications provider.
+On 2 January 2023, it was absorbed by OTE, who continues using the OTEGLOBE brand.

 Network

 OTEGLOBE operates 2 wide area networks that form the south-eastern European Internet backbone: GWEN (Greek Western European Network) and TBN (Trans Balkan Network) as well as an IP MPLS network.

 GWEN is a private multi-gigabit network based on DWDM/SDH connecting Greece to major European backbone services via Italy.
 It is composed of 4 rings (Greek inner ring, undersea ring, Italian ring and West-European ring).

 TBN forms a land-based backbone network linking Greece to the west-European backbones via Bulgaria, Romania, Hungary, Austria and the Czech Republic to the main backbone centres in Germany and the United Kingdom.
 The TBN is used standalone or as a backup service to GWEN.

 IP MPLS Network.
 Based on Multi-Services Platform (MSP), a private, international IP MPLS network, as well as on numerous peering/interconnect agreements with other global carriers, OTEGLOBE offers a variety of transport and connectivity services available internationally at 14 business centers.

 OTEGLOBE is a member and landing party of the Asia Africa Europe-1 (AAE-1) submarine cable.